 Now it’s time to start putting your ideas into practice.
-But before you start designing, it’s important to review the insights you gathered during the discovery phase.
-This will help ensure that your designs are on target and aligned with the client’s needs and objectives.
+But before you begin designing, reviewing the insights you gathered during the discovery phase is essential.
+This will help ensure your designs are on target and aligned with the client’s needs and objectives.

 Some things to keep in mind as you review your insights include: